Eastern History – Old and New Testament Themes.

 It is critically important to begin a study of Revelation with a short history of Empires; and I will give Rome considerable detail beyond the rest.
 This is placed prior to the comments and notes, as without a look first at the book of Daniel and of Rome and its emperors up through the time of Constantine, we would miss critical information.
 Some of what is listed may be commonly known, but the depth and details are likely not known to most.
 It has been said that the devil is in the details.

-Hebrew language and customs were Eastern by nature and many the customs adopted were Oriental.
-For a quick example, Oriental scripts, are made from characters written page right to left.
-There are no distinct vowels, as these appear in writing as diphthongs and jots within or adjacent to each character.
-This helps to explain the multitude of different spellings found in names and locations.
+Hebrew language and customs were Eastern by nature and thus many of the customs were Oriental in character.
+For a quick example, Oriental scripts, are formed with letters written page right to left.
+There are no distinct vowels as these appear in writing as diphthongs and jots within or adjacent to each character.
+This helps to explain the occasional different spellings found in some proper names and locations.

-Egypt holds a prominent place throughout ancient Eastern history, in the history of Israel, and is mentioned throughout the scriptures.
-This was a most unique and advanced civilization from the dawn of recorded time and up to its supplanting by the Assyrians and Babylonians.
+Egypt holds a prominent place throughout ancient Eastern history, and in the history of Israel, and is mentioned throughout the scriptures.
+This was a most unique and advanced civilization from the dawn of recorded time and up to its supplanting by the Babylonians and Assyrians.
 It has been closely studied, though in modern times the hieroglyphic texts were untranslatable until the mid-19th Century.
-The country endured a series of declines progressively losing status until it was subdued by the Macedonians under Alexander.
+The country endured a series of declines progressively losing status until it was subdued by the Macedonians under Philip and Alexander.